- What is a urostomy?

 Severe skin problems

 Large areas of skin that are red, sore, and weeping (always wet) will keep you from getting a good seal around your stoma.
-It is important to treat minor irritations right away.
-If you have a large irritated area that does not go away in a few days, or crusty skin around the stoma (called encrustation), contact your doctor or ostomy nurse.
+It’s important to treat minor irritations right away.
+If you have a large irritated area that doesn’t go away in a few days, or crusty skin around the stoma (called encrustation), contact your doctor or ostomy nurse.
 They may prescribe medicine to help dry out and heal your skin.

 Remember that a well-fitted pouching system, drinking enough fluids, and good skin care, can help prevent problems.